elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-significance-of-neuroanatomical-terminology-in-studying-the-nervous-system.md

 url: /learn/nursing/questions/what-is-the-significance-of-neuroanatomical-terminology-in-studying-the-nervous-system
 score: -1.0
 related_article1:
-    id: 164802
+    id: 164801
-    title: What is the role of pain perception in the nervous system?
+    title: >-
+        How do temperature neurons contribute to sensory information processing?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-pain-perception-in-the-nervous-system
+    url: /learn/nursing/questions/how-do-temperature-neurons-contribute-to-sensory-information-processing
 related_article2:
-    id: 164800
+    id: 164798
-    title: Explain the significance of neuron connections in neural communication.
+    title: >-
+        What is the primary function of an axon in a neuron?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-significance-of-neuron-connections-in-neural-communication
+    url: /learn/nursing/questions/what-is-the-primary-function-of-an-axon-in-a-neuron
 related_article3:
-    id: 164811
+    id: 164804
-    title: How does neuroplasticity enable the brain to adapt to nervous system damage?
+    title: >-
+        What is the importance of directional terms in understanding neural signals?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-neuroplasticity-enable-the-brain-to-adapt-to-nervous-system-damage
+    url: /learn/nursing/questions/what-is-the-importance-of-directional-terms-in-understanding-neural-signals
 related_article4:
-    id: 164797
+    id: 164812
-    title: Describe the function of the ulnar nerve in the peripheral nervous system.
+    title: >-
+        What are the key factors that contribute to neuron connections in neuroplasticity?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-function-of-the-ulnar-nerve-in-the-peripheral-nervous-system
+    url: /learn/nursing/questions/what-are-the-key-factors-that-contribute-to-neuron-connections-in-neuroplasticity
 related_article5:
-    id: 164799
+    id: 164814
+    title: >-
-    title: How does myelin affect the speed of neural transmission?
+        How does cerebrospinal fluid contribute to neural nourishment?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-myelin-affect-the-speed-of-neural-transmission
+    url: /learn/nursing/questions/how-does-cerebrospinal-fluid-contribute-to-neural-nourishment
 ---

 &nbsp;